otonoma/rust-sitter/README.md

-# TODO - OUT OF DATE, needs an update for latest refactor
 # Rust Sitter - Otonoma fork
 **This project is a fork of [rust-sitter](https://github.com/hydro-project/rust-sitter).
 It has been heavily modified in many breaking ways.**